Philippines: Presidential candidates begin campaigning | DW | 08.02.2022

 The strong support shown for Ferdinand "Bongbong" Marcos Jr has sparked concern among proponents of human rights and democracy.

-Current Vice President Leni Robredo is trailing in second place, ahead of actor-turned-Mayor of Manila Francisco Domagoso, champion boxer Manny Pacquiao and former chief of police Panfilo Lacson.
+Current Vice President Leni Robredo is trailing in second place, ahead of actor-turned-mayor of Manila, Francisco Moreno Domagoso, champion boxer Manny Pacquiao and former chief of police Panfilo Lacson.

 The election season will also see the vice president separately elected, along with half of the 24-seat Senate.